 - Joint pain.

-- Take with or without food.
-Always take with food or always take on an empty stomach.
+- Give this drug with or without food but give it the same way each time.
+Always give with food or always give on an empty stomach.

 - Throw syringe away after use.
-Do not use more than one time.
+Do not use the same syringe more than one time.

 - If you get this drug on the skin, wash it off right away with soap and water.

 - If this drug gets in the eyes, rinse with cool water.